skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

         Dense(10, activation='softmax')
         ]
     )
-    # sparse_categorical_crossentropy is for multilable classification with integer classes
     model.compile(optimizer=opt, loss='sparse_categorical_crossentropy', metrics=['accuracy'])
     return model
 ```
+Here we have 784 inputs, two dense layers each with 32 neurons, and 10 output classes.
+Including the bias node at each layer, total number of weights are `784+1 * 32+1 * 32+1 * 10`.
+We use sparse_categorical_crossentropy as it is for multilable classification with integer classes.